 People often associate big data with big companies.
 However, the same big data is available to small businesses, and they often make better use of it.
 This is because smaller firms are more agile and able to make quicker decisions based on data-driven insights.

 A recent Deloitte survey reveals interesting perceptions about data and analytics.
 The results show that half of us believe that having access to analytics helps us make better workplace decisions.
-Furthermore, 10% think that data allows them to improve their relationships with customers.
+Furthermore, 10% think that data allows them to improve customer relationships.

 For example, how would we make critical business decisions if we didn’t first understand our present position?
 How would we plan a marketing strategy if we had no idea how to reach our customers?
 Or how would we decide what kind of content to create for our social media feed?